The Story of Byberry

 westrum2.jpg

-Its hard to imagine the Byberry section of Philadelphia without thinking of the hospital.
+Its hard to imagine the Byberry section of Philadelphia without thinking of PSH.
 It was the Philadelphia area's largest mental health facility, providing for tens of thousands of sick in Philadelphia and surrounding communities for a hundred years.
 But in a short time, it will become completely forgotten, wiped away by modern progress.
 We should not forget this very important and very real part of American mental heathcare.
 The state hospitals in america are an endangered and ignored testament to the failures of just such progress.
-Byberry was a prime example of the grim pasttime that was the American asylum.
+Byberry was a prime example of the grim pasttime that was the American Asylum.

 c-120065.jpg